Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Marijuana lawyer in Tallahassee

-Felony possession of marijuana is a more serious crime than simple possession.
-The two vary based on the amount of cannabis involved in the alleged crime.
-Felony possession is commonly known as possessing more than 20 grams of cannabis.
+Felony possession of marijuana is a more severe offense than simple possession.
+The main difference between the offenses is the amount of marijuana (also known as cannabis, weed, or pot) found in the accused person’s possession.
+Felony possession is the charge for possessing more than 20 grams of cannabis.
 Possession, in this case, does not include any resin from the plant, or anything created from the plant’s resin.

 Tallahassee Felony Marijuana Possession Lawyer

-Marijuana charges can carry steep penalties, especially if it is a felony charge.
-The consequences of a marijuana possession conviction in Florida go beyond the penalties given at sentencing and into the lasting effects such a conviction can have on your future.
-If you have been charged with felony possession of marijuana, an experienced attorney at Pumphrey Law can analyze the facts of your particular case to find the best possible outcome.
+Marijuana charges can carry steep penalties, especially if it is a felony offense.
+The consequences of a marijuana possession conviction can go beyond the penalties given at sentencing and can create lasting effects on your future.
+If you’ve recently been arrested for a drug offense, an experienced attorney can analyze your case details and help plan for the best possible outcome.

-The attorneys at Pumphrey Law are knowledgeable about Florida’s drug possession laws, and they can help you find defenses to reduce your charge or have it dismissed altogether.
-The law office represents clients in Tallahassee, Bristol, Quincy, Monticello, Woodville and nearby areas.
-Contact Pumphrey Law at (850) 681-7777 for a consultation about your alleged charges.
+The attorneys at Pumphrey Law are knowledgeable about Florida’s drug possession laws and can help you find defense strategies to reduce or dismiss your charge.
+Our office represents clients in Tallahassee, Bristol, Quincy, Monticello, Woodville, and nearby areas.
+Contact Pumphrey Law at (850) 681-7777 for a free consultation today.

 Information About Felony Marijuana Possession